battleoverflow/tryhackme-dark-theme/README.md

 ## Instructions

 To install the dark theme, you will need a browser extension.
-I personally use Stylebot since it's the easiest to use, in my opinion.
+I use Stylebot since it's the easiest to configure; in my opinion.
 You can download Stylebot here: https://stylebot.dev/ (It's available on Google Chrome, Firefox, and Edge).

-Once Stylebot is successfully configured and set-up, open the extension, and on the left sidebar you should see "Sync", upload the provided JSON file there.
+Once Stylebot is successfully configured and set up, open the extension, and on the left sidebar you should see "Sync", upload the provided JSON file there.
 You should now have a dark theme for TryHackMe!

 Please feel free to add an issue if you find any weird color combinations, unreadable text, etc. I am happy to look into these as they're submitted!